outcome-rs/website/index.md

 ---
 layout: page
-title: The Outcome Project - Open Source Distributed Simulation Software
+title: The Outcome Project - Distributed Simulation Made Simple
 nopostfix: true
 ---

 <div class="page" markdown="1">

 <div style="font-size: 24px" markdown="1">

 Creating an open source **distributed simulation** solution that's fast, flexible and easy to use.

-Aiming at enabling **open, collaborative work on complex models** --- from multiplayer game worlds and domain specific experiments to organic city systems and full-scale economies.
+The goal is to enable **open, collaborative work on complex models** --- from multiplayer game worlds and domain specific experiments to organic city systems and full-scale economies.

 </div>